AadiCool/AdverseDrugReaction/README.md

  ## Caution
  Please do not share this repository in a public domain.
-The repository contains raw Firebase and IBM Watson credentials which if found by google, google and IBM will invalidate the credentials and the app functioning will break down.
-Share the apk if needed after the building the code repository
+The repository contains raw Firebase and IBM Watson credentials which if found by google, Google and IBM will invalidate the credentials and the app functioning will break down.
+Share the apk if needed after the building the code repositoryin Android Studio.